-Cash shone as a solo artist and songwriter, but some of his best work was with other musicians.
+Johnny Cash shone as a solo artist and songwriter, but he was also a favorite of his fellow musicians for collaborations and duets.

 Johnny Cash (1932 – 2003) is an American legend.
 His greatest songs—such as “Ring of Fire,” “I Walk the Line,” and “Folsom Prison Blues”—have had remarkable staying power, remaining well-known and relevant fifty years after they were first sung.
 In the decade before his death, he won the hearts of a new generation, the children and even grandchildren of his first fans, when he recorded deeply moving versions of their favorite bands’ songs: “Hurt” by Nine Inch Nails, “Personal Jesus” by Depeche Mode, and more.